Neural and Circulatory Systems used in Piano Playing

 Of the five parts of the brain, the cerebrum and the cerebellum are the most important for our purposes, since it is these part s that are chiefly concerned with learning in all its forms.
 The cerebellum, or small-brain, acts as a reflex center for

-1. posture,
+posture,

-2. muscular tensions,
+muscular tensions,

-3. movements, and
+movements, and

-4. external strains.
+external strains.

-To these belong the sensory impulses arising in a muscle when it contracts passively as a result of the action of external forces.
-Injury to the cerebellum is similar to injury to the semi-circular canals of the ear; both are followed by loss of sustained posture and muscle tonus.
-These various parts of the nervous system are connected in many ways by the nerves of popular terminology.
 In the case of the arms, the sensory pathways enter the spinal cord by the dorsal roots, some passing directly to the ventral chord[3], others continuing up through the cord to the bulb (base of the brain), thence to the thalamus, where new cells arise and lead to the cortex of the cerebellum.
-Thus at least three sets of fibers must be innervated before a sensory impression from the arms (legs or trunk likewise) can reach the brain proper.

 Thus we speak of a

-1. motor area,
+motor area,

-2. auditory area, and
+auditory area, and

-3. visual area.
+visual area.

 This is not supposition, nor has it anything to do with phrenology.
 Evidence is furnished by direct experimentation (not only in the lower animals and anthropoid apes, but also on man), by human pathology[4] and by comparative anatomy.
 When certain areas of the brain are directly stimulated, sensations and movements result, corresponding to the area stimulated, and these responses are absent if other areas are stimulated.
 Disease in a certain area will result in loss of sensation or movement for that field, a loss that extends even to memories and ideations.
-Finally, comparative anatomy shows that high development in any capacity is accompanied by high development in the corresponding cortical area [5].
+Finally, comparative anatomy shows that high development in any capacity is accompanied by high development in the corresponding cortical area[5].
 This, however, is something far different from the knowledge bumps of the phrenologists.

-[1] intercalate: verb past tense: intercalated; past participle: intercalated 1. interpolate (an intercalary period) in a calendar.
+1. interpolate (an intercalary period) in a calendar.
 2. insert (something) between layers in a crystal lattice, geological formation, or other structure.

 [2]interpose: v. interposed, interposing, interposes v.tr.
 1. a.
 To insert or introduce between parts: The ice interposes a barrier between the harbor and the islands. b.
 To place (oneself) between others or things.
 Historical Example: The primary bodily movements are reflex, instinctive, emotional, the action following without any interposition of consciousness.

-[3] ventral chord: The ventral nerve cord makes up the nervous system of some phyla of the invertebrates, particularly within the nematodes, annelids and the arthropods.
+annelids and the arthropods.
 It usually consists of cerebral ganglia anteriorly with the nerve cords running down the ventral ("belly", as opposed to back) plane of the organism.

 [4]pathology: the science of the causes and effects of diseases, especially the branch of medicine that deals with the laboratory examination of samples of body tissue for diagnostic or forensic purposes.